bearror/literal-cat/README.md

 ### Constructing a constrained literal

 It's necessary to parse input at the system boundary (e.g. public API).
-The boundary is a great place for introducing constructors for your local *concepts*.
-While it is possible to create composable constructors for each *constraint*, that's likely unnecessarily complex.
+The boundary is a great place for introducing constructors for your local concepts.
 The goal is to **attach the constraints that your concept conforms to as type-level tags**.

 - Given a concept...
     ```ts